Updated 27 January 2015

 Information is reviewed on a regular basis and updated as required.

-Since April 2012, cases of the Middle East Respiratory Syndrome Coronavirus (MERS-CoV) have been identified in the following countries: Saudi Arabia, Qatar, Jordan, the United Arab Emirates (UAE), Oman, Kuwait, Yemen, Lebanon, Iran, Algeria, the United Kingdom (UK), France, Italy, Greece, Germany, the Netherlands, Tunisia, Egypt, Malaysia, the Philippines and the United States of America (USA).
+Since April 2012, cases of the Middle East Respiratory Syndrome Coronavirus (MERS-CoV) have been identified in the following countries: Saudi Arabia, Qatar, Jordan, the United Arab Emirates (UAE), Oman, Kuwait, Yemen, Lebanon, Iran, Algeria, the United Kingdom (UK), France, Italy, Greece, Germany, the Netherlands, Austria, Tunisia, Egypt, Malaysia, Turkey and the United States of America (USA).

 Coronaviruses are the cause of the common cold, but can also be the cause of more severe illnesses with flu-like symptoms, including Severe Acute Respiratory Syndrome (SARS), with some cases resulting in death.
 This new virus is not the SARS virus.

 The risk to Canadians is low.
 This virus does not appear to spread easily from person to person and the risk of exposure seems to be only in the affected Middle Eastern countries.

 At the same time, we do not yet fully understand exactly how people become infected with MERS-CoV.
 There is growing evidence that contact with live camels or camel based products (eg. milk or meat) may play a role in the transmission of the virus.
 Experts are still investigating its source and how it spreads.

 In the known cases where it has appeared to have spread between people, those cases involved close contacts: family members, co-workers, fellow patients and healthcare workers.
 Recently, there has been an increasing number of infections among healthcare workers, indicating the importance of following strict infection control practices in health care settings.

 Federal and provincial laboratories are able to detect the virus, and have been testing specimens.
 There are currently no cases in Canada.

 Canadians can help protect themselves against these types of viruses by following some general measures: